ess-dmsc/vmm-sdat/README.md

             PER HYBRID (e.g. 14, 15 or e.g. 0, 1)

     -axis: direction of axis.
 Detector, plane and direction flag (if direction flag = 1, axis direction is flipped).
+   	For a 1D detector,  only axis 0 is defined, for a 2D detector axis 0 and 1 have to be defined.
         Detector, plane and direction flag starting and ending with " and separated by bracket and comma [[[det,plane],flag], [[det, plane],flag]]
         The tuples for the axes are defined as follows: